nick42d/youtui/README.md

 ## Limitations
 - This project is under heavy development, and interfaces could change at any time.
 The project will use semantic versioning to indicate when interfaces have stabilised.
-- Song progress updates are currently emulated with a ticker and may be slightly out.

 ## Roadmap
 ### Application